 Climbing cup fern

-Most ferns are shade tolerant and confined to the forest floor.
-Climbing cup fern loves light and reaches high up into the trees.
-It establishes itself in clearings or on landslides where there are ample room and lots of light.
-When the trees and bushes grow, the fern grows with them.
+Most ferns tolerate shade and remain on the forest floor, but the climbing cup fern loves light and aims to reach high up into the trees.
+It establishes itself in forest clearings or landslides, where there is plenty of space and abundant light.
+As trees and shrubs grow taller, the fern follows along.

 Facts: